-6.5 Other robustness exercises
+7.4 Other robustness exercises

-The Online Appendix reports results for two separate subsamples, firm-year observations with salary under \$900, 000 and firm-year observations with salary above \$900, 000.
+We estimate our model using two separate subsamples, firm-year observations with salary under \$900,000 and firm-year observations with salary above \$900,000.
 This exercise is intended to capture the lack of flexibility in increasing salary due to Section 162(m) of the tax code.
 During our sample period, the tax code caps the deductibility of salary at \$1 million while allowing any amount of performance based pay to be tax deductible.
 This differential treatment may limit firms' ability to compensate CEOs for the risk associated with incentive pay.
 Presumably, this restriction is less active for those firms that have yet to reach the cap of \$1 million.
-Using Incentive Lab data, we find no significant economic difference in the sensitivity of pay to variance of pay across the two subsamples, or when using a dummy variable that identifies firm-year observations with salary under \$900, 000 interacted with the variance of pay.
+Using Incentive Lab data, we find no significant economic difference in pay sensitivity to pay variance across the two sub-samples or when using a dummy variable that identifies firm-year observations with salaries below \$900,000 interacted with the variance of pay (untabulated).

-The Online Appendix includes a proxy for risk of turnover in the regressions.
-The motivation for this test is that turnover risk may be an omitted correlated variable.
-We find that the estimated sensitivity of pay to variance of pay is virtually unchanged when we include this additional control.
+Next, we include in our regressions a proxy for risk of turnover to address the concern that turnover risk may be an omitted correlated variable.
+In untabulated results, we find that the estimated sensitivity of pay to variance of pay is virtually unchanged when we include this additional control.
 We suspect that the reason for the similarity in results with regards to the sensitivity is the small unconditional probability of CEO forced turnover in the U.S. (Peters and Wagner 2014 show that it is just under 3%).

-We also report in the Online Appendix the results from simulating the variance of pay using concurrent (i.e. measured in time t) variables as the mean in the conditional distribution of the performance metrics.
+Finally, we rerun our simulations using concurrent (i.e. measured in time t) values of the respective accounting variables as the mean in the conditional distribution of the performance metrics.
 This specification presumes that the board has perfect foresight when designing the contracts, which is unrealistic but constitutes an upper bound on the board's information set.
-Overall, the results on the sensitivity of pay to variance of pay are largely unchanged as are the estimates of the various pay risk.
+Overall, the results on the sensitivity of pay to variance of pay are largely unchanged as are the estimates of the various pay risk (untabulated).

-7 Conclusion
+8 Conclusion

 We estimate the premium in CEO incentive pay in the U.S. We conduct this exercise by simulating payouts on bonus, stock, and option grants using detailed contract data from Incentive Lab.
 We construct a simulation-based measure of the variance of CEO pay for every CEO-year in the sample.
 We show that the estimated premium is 15%.
 The premiums from cash bonus grants and option grants are significantly smaller than that from stock grants.
 We show that premium associated with variance in pay increases with proxies for risk aversion.
-However, using a structural model, we back out an implied risk aversion coefficient equal to 1.12.
-The small estimate of the risk aversion coefficient is consistent with the claim in Murphy and Jensen (2018) that the growth in incentive pay in the U.S. is unrelated to the provision of economic incentives and risk and reward arguments.
-It is also consistent with survey evidence in Edmans et al. (2021) that indicates that CEOs do not list risk diversification as a significant concern.
-We consider several alternative hypotheses in an attempt to explore any potential bias in the measurement of the pay premium.
-None of the hypotheses considered changes the qualitative nature of our results.
+Using a structural model, we derive an implied risk aversion coefficient equal to 1.12.
+The relatively small estimate of the risk aversion coefficient aligns with the findings of Murphy and Jensen (Murphy and Jensen), which suggest that the growth in incentive pay in the U.S. is unrelated to economic incentives and risk and reward arguments.
+It is also consistent with survey evidence from Edmans et al. (2021), which shows that risk diversification is not a major concern for CEOs.
+We investigate several alternatives to explore any potential measurement bias in the pay premium.
+However, none we considered alter the quantitative nature of our results.

-While this paper tries to assess the cost of incentive provision due to the uncertainty in the realization of firm performance, the larger questions of what drives incentive pay and what is the optimal level of incentives still remain.
-Future research may concentrate on developing more tools directed at identifying and quantifying the benefits of incentive provision.
+This paper focuses on estimating the cost of providing incentives resulting from the uncertainty in the realization of firm performance.
+However, the broader question of what motivates incentive pay and what constitutes an optimal level of incentives still remain.
+Future research could explore additional methods to identify and quantify the benefits of incentive provision.